-Cyber attacks pose one of the greatest threats to businesses today and should be considered in the same category as geopolitical uncertainty and climate change, a former chief executive of the insurance market Lloyd’s of London has warned.
+Cyber attacks pose one of the greatest threats to businesses today and should be considered in the same league as geopolitical uncertainty and climate change, a former chief executive of the insurance market Lloyd’s of London has warned.

 In a wide-ranging speech at Infosecurity Europe in London on Wednesday (5 June), Dame Inga Beale – who ran Lloyd’s between 2013 and 2018 – stressed that cyber threats were at the heart of the changing risk landscape